 EULAR Task Forces

-It is EULAR's objective to promote task forces aimed at elaborating recommendations in the field of rheumatology
+It is EULAR's objective to promote task forces aimed at elaborating recommendations in the field of rheumatology with adherence to the principles of equality, diversity and inclusion.

 Each task force is connected to and supported by a EULAR Committee.
 Each committee is entitled to apply for EULAR endorsement, and also apply for EULAR task force members (see related information).